Last Updated on January 16, 2023 by Aaron Barriga

 A chalazion is a common eye problem, and mostly it goes away in some time.
 But you should not take your eye health for granted.
 Keep a watch on the symptoms explained in this article.
-If the lump on your eyelid doesn’t go away after trying all the home chalazion treatments, you should not delay seeing your eye doctor.
+If the lump on your eyelid doesn’t go away after trying all the home chalazion treatments, you should not delay contacting your doctor to schedule an eye exam.
 And remember to be extra careful if a child is affected with chalazion.

 Aaron Barriga is the online marketing manager for Insight Vision Center.
 With a knack for understanding medical procedures, and an interest in eye and vision health, Aaron loves to share what he knows and what he learns.
 He blogs to inform readers about the latest eye care technology and other topics related to eye care, especially LASIK.